Social Change in the Digital Age 2022-2023

 B.A. in Corporate Communication and Public Relations

 Social Change in the Digital Age investigates some of the most complex challenges that society is facing today, both at a macro and micro level.
-It does so by examining four keywords that inform the contemporary moment: failure, apocalypse, crisis, and pollution.
-The underlying principle is that these dynamics, hereby understood both literally and metaphorically, are not an anomaly, but rather constitute the standard operation procedure within capitalism.
-To illustrate and articulate this apparent paradox, we will discuss several environments, contexts and case studies, including Wall Street, Silicon Valley, the climate change debacle, the role of technology in facilitating the spread of misinformation and disinformation, mass migrations, and a general sense of political impasse, focussing on the narratives and conceptual frameworks that we use to make sense of an increasingly undecipherable world.
+It does so by examining a series of key issues framing the contemporary moment: social and political disorder, disinformation, and climate catastrophe.
+The underlying principle is that these dynamics are not an anomaly, but rather constitute the standard operation procedure within the system of capitalism.
+To illustrate and articulate this apparent paradox, we will discuss several contexts and case studies, including contemporary corporate culture, the climate change debacle, the role of technology in facilitating the spread of disinformation, and the general sense of political impasse, focusing on the narratives and conceptual frameworks that we use to make sense of an increasingly undecipherable world.

 This course introduces students to a diverse set of readings about technology’s impact on the social, cultural, natural, and political spheres, encouraging them to apply the conceptual frameworks and empirical findings discussed in the course to make sense of current events, environments, and contexts.

 Specifically, in line with the key objectives of the Program and with the specific objectives of this thematic area the course will help students to:

 - Familiarize themselves with the most up-to-date literature in several disciplines relating to technological, social, environmental, and cultural change.